Vibestrate

 That’s the whole skill.
 No frontmatter required.

-Attaching skills to an agent
+Attaching a skill to an agent

 agents: